tc39/proposal-defer-import-eval/README.md

 }
 ```

-In the case of Firefox DevTools, we have several implementations of the following:
+In the case of Firefox DevTools, we have several variations of the following:

 ```js
 function defineLazyGetter(object, name, lambda) {